-Women's Studies Affiliated Faculty
+W&GS Affiliated Faculty

 Texas Tech University is committed to ethical institutional programs that meet the teaching, research, and service objectives of each discipline and department, to policies that are consistent with those objectives, and to a working and learning environment that encourages active participation.

 How is Affiliated Faculty defined?

 An affiliate faculty member in Women's & Gender Studies consists of persons holding academic appointments in other departments or interdisciplinary programs that support and advocate feminist pedagogy.
 Affiliated Faculty includes full-time faculty (tenure and non-tenure track).
 Additionally we also recognize half and three quarter time instructors, including but not limited to, GTPI and Adjuncts.

 What does it mean to be an Affiliated Faculty in Women's & Gender Studies?

 As an interdisciplinary program, Women's & Gender Studies brings together faculty from across the campus.
 These scholars teach, research and/or service the University in areas related to Women's & Gender Studies.

 We have several co-curricular events throughout the academic year as well as an academic

 conference each spring and your help with planning and promotion of these events would

 be most welcome.
 There are multiple opportunities to connect with students and faculty